WyattSP/Metacommunity-Models-In-Python/README.md

 ### Example Dynamics

 Simulation of South America initially seeded with 25 founder species under stabilizing interactions.
 Simulation was run for 100 seeding steps, 100 burnin steps, and 500 model steps using the HadCM3BB_Long climate reconstructions from 2-million-years-ago to present (Farnsworth and Valdes 2022).
-Dispersal distance was 0.1 per step, speciation threshold of 0.25, ,max growth rate of 5, and niche breadth $$\sigma = 0.5$$
+Dispersal distance was 0.1 per step, speciation threshold of 0.25, ,max growth rate of 5, and niche breadth $\sigma = 0.5$

 <p align="center">
   <img src="./main/images/SA_100kya_Map.gif" width=50% height=50%>